-What Is Payroll Processing Data?
+What is Payroll Data?

-What Is Payroll Data Analysis?
+What is Payroll Data Analysis?

 While processing employee benefits and payroll has traditionally been paper-bound and human-led, today’s payroll services typically include tools that offer a deeper look into payroll data, providing reports on everything from employee absence rates to compensation change costs.
 Although these reports are important and helpful, they are not the same as analytics.

 Payroll data analytics is the process of using payroll data and applying data analytics to it that allows businesses to understand economic trends and patterns so they can make better decisions.

 Payroll data analysis extends the capability of traditional payroll services by offering a different view into payroll information.
 Usually, payroll data is examined as it leaves a company, but with payroll data analysis, deposit transactions can be monitored in real time as they move into bank accounts.